marvelandsnap/shopify-skill-test/README.md

 <h2 id="getting-started">Getting started</h2>

 1. Accept our invitations to the `shopify-skill-test` repository and the `ms-skill-test` store.
-2. Clone the `BRANCHNAME` branch of the repository: `git clone -b BRANCHNAME https://github.com/marvelandsnap/shopify-skill-test.git`
+2. Clone the `smarshall` branch of the repository: `git clone -b smarshall https://github.com/marvelandsnap/shopify-skill-test.git`
 3. Prepare for local development by running `gulp` and `shopify theme dev --store=ms-skill-test.myshopify.com`. <strong>If you are prompted for a password, it is `datwat`.</strong>
 4. Read the remaining requirements <em>in full</em> before you begin development.
-5. Commit and push your work to the `BRANCHNAME` branch.
+5. Commit and push your work to the `smarshall` branch.

 ## General requirements